MeritRank: Sybil Tolerant Reputation for Merit-based Tokenomics: Merit-based Tokenomics

 \section{Merit-based Tokenomics}

-In this section, we present a system model for merit-based tokenomics.
-This model is generic and does not make assumptions about implementation details.
-It can describe a reputation system for the participants of a generic DAO, where peers provide feedback to each other resulting in a reputation ranking that can be used to distribute rewards from DAO treasury proportionally to accrued reputation.
-Figure \ref{fig:model} represents the logic and key components of the system model.
+In this section, we present a general system model for merit-based tokenomics.
+This model describes a reward system for the participants of a generic DAO, where peers provide feedback to each other resulting in a reputation ranking that can be used to distribute token rewards from a DAO treasury proportionally to accrued reputation.
+We acknowledge that reputation mechanisms in distributed systems face challenges, such as incompleteness of information about peer interactions and peer discovery.
+Therefore, our design accommodates these limitations by functioning effectively with only partial information.